 What big assumptions did you bring to a meeting or a conversation?
 How did these assumptions affect your responses?
 How did your responses affect others?
 Acknowledging your responsibility means you can recognize your own contribution to a situation through your words or your actions without excuses, apologizing if necessary and moving on from there.

-Another way for you to take responsibility for your impact during a conversation or during a meeting is to acknowledge any unintended impact from your words and actions yourself as you see it happening.
-Vulnerability is a powerful way to take responsibility for your impact.
+Another way for you to take responsibility for your impact during a conversation is to acknowledge any unintended consequence you observe as a result of your words and actions.
+Vulnerability is a powerful way to take responsibility for your impact as you see it happening.

-Working as a coach, I learned to be very aware of the impact I have on people or teams I work with and I learned to use this impact as part of my work.
-A few months ago, one of my colleagues told me jokingly that I have a gift for staying calm and looking at situations from a broader perspective.
-I noticed the biggest impact of the calmness I bring is how it affects my clients because no matter the situation, it eventually calms them down the longer they talk to me.
+Working as a coach, I learned to be very aware of the impact I have.
+I learned to use this impact as part of my work with people and teams.
+A while ago, someone told me jokingly that I have a gift for staying calm and looking at situations from a broader perspective.
+I noticed the biggest impact of the calmness I bring is how it affects my clients.
+Because no matter the situation, it eventually calms them down the longer they talk to me.

 Remember, impact is neither positive nor negative.
 What creates a positive impact on some people creates a negative impact on others.
-Managing and taking responsibility for impact is about having a clear intention to guide your actions and accepting your actions will create something that you may need to clean up.
+Managing and taking responsibility for impact is about having a clear intention to guide your actions.
+It is also about accepting that your actions may create something that you did not intend or expect.

 What is your impact on the people around you?
 Are you having the impact you would like to have?
 What could you do differently to have a more powerful impact in your day-to-day life?